Designing an Experience around the Decision to Buy

 But then…they don’t.

-The core mechanic of your customer activity
+The core mechanic of your customer activity (which leads to loyalty)

 You have a business, but you have a problem.
 Customers aren’t buying at the velocity or volume you hoped for.
 You haven’t engaged them in the buying process.
 You haven’t made it a no-brainer to click buy, to complete the cart and checkout.